XPIOKBA/blog/_posts/2018-10-04-The MTA Discovers Twitter.md

 ## Detecting patterns
 Given the context of the MTA's changing approach to social media, I decided to look for changes in syntax before and after January 1, 2018, which is more or less when the MTA changed its approach to Twitter.
 So I tracked the appearance of every word in the tweet vocabulary over time.

-This is a plot of the 9 word the MTA tweeted the most over the entire date range.
+This is a plot of the 9 words the MTA tweeted the most over the entire date range.
 Every orange dot represents a day, and the vertical line is January 1, 2018.

 ![all dates](../images/brakes/all_dates.png "all dates")